ElTinmar/HardwareAcceleration/install_opencv_with_cuda.md

     $ sudo apt-get install libgphoto2-dev libeigen3-dev libhdf5-dev doxygen
     ```

+TODO: compile ffmpeg with nvenc/nvdec/cuvid support and export to LD_LIBRARY_PATH

 We will now proceed with the installation (see the Qt flag that is disabled to do not have conflicts with Qt5.0).

     $ cd ~/Downloads